 There are dozens of online brokers in the UK that offer forex.
-Let’s take a closer look at three of the top forex brokers that you can get started with today:
+Let’s take a closer look at three of the popular forex brokers in the UK.

-eToro is our all-around favourite UK broker for trading forex.
-This capable platform offers 0% trading commissions and low spreads on dozens of forex pairs.
+eToro offers 0% trading commissions and low spreads on dozens of forex pairs.
 All forex transactions are through CFDs, meaning that you don’t have to worry about currency conversions.
-Plus, you can trade with leverage up to 30:1.
+Plus, you have the chance to trade with leverage up to 30:1.

-The best thing about eToro is that it offers an advanced social trading network.
-You can start discussions with other forex traders and easily see what currency pairs they’re holding in their portfolios.
+eToro also offers an advanced social trading network.
+You may start discussions with other forex traders and easily see what currency pairs they’re holding in their portfolios.
 Through the network, you can also see what forex pairs are popular and quickly gauge market sentiment to find out whether traders are bullish or bearish about a particular currency.

 Plus500 is an impressively inexpensive broker for trading forex CFDs in the UK.
 This platform doesn’t charge any trade commissions, and you’ll find transaction fees as low as 0.006% for some forex pairs.
-Even better, Plus500 allows you to use leverage to a far greater degree than many of its UK competitors.
-When trading major currency pairs, for example, you can apply leverage of up to 300:1 to your trades.
+Furthermore, Plus500 allows you to use leverage to a far greater degree than many of its UK competitors.
+When trading major currency pairs, for example, you can apply leverage of up to 1:30 to your trades.

 Despite being inexpensive, Plus500 doesn’t skimp when it comes to trading tools.
 The platform comes with a handy forex calendar and a web-based charting interface that includes more than 90 technical indicators.
 Plus500 also has a very capable mobile forex app that includes all the same charting tools, but adapted for a touchscreen.